 Pilates with Machine: What is Reformer Pilates?
-Your Ultimate Guide

-Joseph Pilates developed this system of exercise called ‘the art of controlled movements’ or “Contrology” in the early 1900s.
+Joseph Pilates developed a special system of exercise called ‘the art of controlled movements’ or “Contrology” in the early 1900s.
 Contrology is commonly known as Pilates.
-Pilates strengthens the core muscles for increased stability and enhanced flexibility when practiced consistently, with emphasis on breathing and alignment.
+Pilates strengthens the core muscles for increased stability and enhanced flexibility when practiced consistently, with an emphasis on breathing and alignment.
 This in turn improves the overall posture, coordination, and balance of the body.
 There are various types of Pilates methods, but they all can be bifurcated into two types.
-1) Pilates done on a mat i.e Mat Pilates 2) Pilates that needs a piece of equipment i.e. reformer Pilates.
+1) Pilates is done on a mat i.e Mat Pilates 2) Pilates that needs a piece of equipment i.e. reformer Pilates.

 What Is a Pilates Reformer?

-This system was developed, at a camp during World War 1, to help with the recovery of the injured soldiers.
+This system was developed, at a camp during World War 1, I to help with the recovery of injured soldiers.
 For this Joseph Pilates attached springs to hospital beds and Viola!
 The first ‘reformer’ was born.
 The soldiers who followed this regime showed faster recovery.

-After many modifications and improvements, the modern-day ‘reformers’ became popular for overall improved fitness and as effective rehabilitation tools.
+After many modifications and improvements, the modern-day ‘reformers’ became popular for overall improved fitness and effective rehabilitation tools.

 How Does A Pilates Reformer Machine Work?

+This specialized equipment is built using springs and pulleys attached to a bed frame with a moving carriage.
+Reformer helps perform resistance workouts targeted at specific muscle groups..
 The Pilates Reformer has a bed-like frame with a moving platform known as a carriage.
 It rolls back and forth with the help of small wheels.